aqui

 back-to-topPreamble

-The following tutorial did not claim to be fully comprehensive and a Raspberry should be taken as an example.
+The following tutorial did not claim to be fully comprehensive and the Raspberry Pi should be taken here as an example.
 It works of course on every Linux distribution as well as on OpenWRT.
-Its a quick framework to show the basic functions of an IPsec IKEv2 VPN server and intentionally limited to the onboard VPN clients in all OSes.
-The simple reason is they are always included and there is no need to install any additional 3rd party VPN clients as its the case with e.g. Wireguard or OpenVPN.
+Its a quick framework to show the basic functions of an IPsec IKEv2 VPN server and intentionally supports the onboard VPN clients in all OSes.
+The simple reason is they are always included anywhere and there is no need to install any additional 3rd party VPN clients or protocolls as its the case with e.g. Wireguard or OpenVPN.

-Therefore it has a close relationship with the forum pfSense / OPNsense Firewall VPN tutorial (see further links at the bottom).
+Therefore it has a close relationship with the forum pfSense / OPNsense Firewall IKEv2 and L2TP VPN tutorials (see further links at the bottom).
 More or less every Unix based appliance uses the charon IPsec daemon as a foundation for IPsec.

 vpnstrong.